jago-h/TM_project/README.md

 pip3 install .
 ```
 then use our code from `weather_scraping.ipynb`, where you can get the weather data for a specific coordinates and date of each review.

+## Report
+A short project report in the pdf format can be found the WrittenReport.pdf file.